Responsible soy cultivation in Belgium and abroad

 Research into Belgian soy cultivation

-We also support major research into the cultivation of local soy, led by the Flanders Research Institute for Agriculture, Fisheries and Food (ILVO).
+We also support major research into the cultivation of Belgian soy, led by the Flanders Research Institute for Agriculture, Fisheries and Food (ILVO).
 The results are promising, but the cultivation is not yet profitable for farmers.
+The existing varieties are not ideal for our temperate climate, for example because specific bacteria are not present in our soil.
 A key role is therefore reserved for upgrading the crops and further research.
-Together with a West-Flemish farmer and organic supplier La Vie Est Belle we are also pioneering local organic soy.
+Together with farmer Simon Colembie from West Flanders and organic supplier La Vie Est Belle, we are also pioneering in local organic soy.
 The harvest is processed into soy burgers and soy spreads, which we offer in our stores.